Gladiator (2000 film): Sequels

 A sequel to Gladiator, titled Gladiator II, was released in November 2024.

-The film is directed by Ridley Scott and written by David Scarpa.
+It is directed by Ridley Scott, written by David Scarpa, and produced by Scott Free Productions for Paramount Pictures.
 It stars Paul Mescal, Denzel Washington, Joseph Quinn, Fred Hechinger, Pedro Pascal, Connie Nielsen, and Derek Jacobi, the last two reprising their roles from Gladiator.
-It is produced by Scott Free Productions for Paramount Pictures.
-In addition to directing the film, Scott serves as a producer alongside Michael Pruss, Douglas Wick and Lucy Fisher.
-Costume designer Janty Yates and production designer Arthur Max—both of whom worked on Gladiator—returned for the sequel.

-The story centers on Lucilla's son, Lucius, who is revealed to be the son of Maximus and not Lucius Verus as stated in Gladiator.
-In Gladiator, Lucius is a young boy; in Gladiator II he is a grown man.

-A third film is in the works.
+In addition to directing the film, Scott served as a producer alongside Michael Pruss, Douglas Wick and Lucy Fisher.
+The costume designer Janty Yates and the production designer Arthur Max—both of whom worked on Gladiator—returned for the sequel.
+The story of the film centers on Lucilla's son, Lucius, who is now a grown man and is revealed to be the son of Maximus.
+A third film is also in the works.
+(Note: Attributed to multiple references:)